Muminur/smartlinks/backend/src/models/README.md

 # Database Models Documentation

-This directory contains all Mongoose database schemas for the TinyURL Clone application.
+This directory contains all Mongoose database schemas for the Shortlinks application.

 ## Overview